pythondude325/sleepy-rustaceans-lang/README.md

 block

-relational operators:  over equal under
+relational operators:  greater equal less

 10) sample of the loop

 set x to one five
-while ( x over zero )
+while ( x greater zero )
   printI x
   subtract five from x into x
 block